IanYangChina/SHHCSRP/README.md

 The project is my first attempt to build a reinforcement learning agent for solving a complicated and large scale combinatorial optimisation problem.
 The target problem chosen for this project is a variant of the well-known Stochastic Vehicle Routing Problem, namely, the Stochastic Home Health Care Scheduling and Routing Problem.
 Basically, the task of such kind of problems is to assign a group of demands required by many customers to a group of vehicles with optimised cost, and this project aims to train an agent to make its own decisions generating a plan.

 A statement here to make is that this repo is more like a tutorial of Q-learning, Ant Colony Optimisation, SHHCSRP and Python than an appealing realisation for real-world application or academic research.
-It might disappoint those who are expecting too much from this aspects.
+It might disappoint those who are expecting too much from these aspects.
 But for those who are seeking references or learning/practicing examples, this might be a good one. :)

 P.S.
 This is also a summary of my last study stage.